-SHERIFF GOLDEN STRESSES THE IMPORTANCE OF CHILD SAFETY THROUGH SEEK 9-1-1 PROGRAM
+SHERIFF GOLDEN STRESSES THE IMPORTANCE OF CHILD SAFETY THROUGH SEEK 9-1-1 PROGRAM AT SHORE ELEMENTARY SCHOOLS

-A large percentage of the 9-1-1 calls received are wrong numbers, prank calls, hang ups or non-emergencies.
+A large percentage of the 9-1-1 calls received are wrong numbers, prank calls, hang ups or nonemergencies.
 During the presentation, SEEK 9-1-1 instructors emphasize the appropriate times to call 9-1-1 and when other non-emergency phone numbers should be used.

-"The sheriff's office is committed to safety and youth education and we're proud to make the SEEK 9-1-1 program available to the Clark Mills School," said Sheriff Golden.
+"The Sheriff's Office is committed to safety and youth education and we're proud to make the SEEK 9-1-1 program available to these shore elementary schools," said Sheriff Golden.
 "It's important for students and adults to remember to SEEK 9-1-1 during an emergency."